davidalliger/davidalliger/README.md

 ### Hello!
 My name is David Alliger.
-I love to think creatively, and solve problems, which is why I became a software engineer.
+I love to think creatively and solve problems, which is why I became a software engineer.

 - 🔭 I’m currently working on [Fluentsy](https://fluentsy.herokuapp.com), a social networking app for language learners.
 - 🌱 I’m currently learning Python.